 What to Make of It:

-Here is a pair of inflammatory statements — inflammatory in more ways than one:
+Here are two inflammatory statements — inflammatory in several ways:

 ◊ Waldorf schools are wrongheaded and, all too often, unethical.